 A student who is absent for six (6) consecutive class sessions will be withdrawn from enrollment in his/her program.
 A student withdrawn for absenteeism must petition administration to return.
+A student having medical documentation or documentation of an extenuating circumstance does not need to petition to return.
 Students exhibiting a pattern of consecutive absences less than six days will be subject to dismissal as determined by a School Intervention Team.